emreokcular/emreokcular/README.md

 - 📍  I'm currently based in San Francisco.
 - 💻  I'm currently working at Dictionary.com as a Data Science Intern.
 - 💻  I worked as a Software Developer in Streaming Analytics for more than 3 years.
-- 🎓  I'm a BEng Mathematical Engineering graduate.
+- 🎓  I have a Bachelor's Degree in Computational and Applied Mathematics.
 - 🎭  I'm interested in any form of art, especially literature, music and films.

 Check on my [personal web site](https://www.okcular.com.tr) !